seL4/docs/content_collections/_status/sel4.md

 ---
-title: seL4 status
+title: Project Status
 project: sel4
 toc: true
+permalink: /projects/sel4/status.html
+redirect_from:
+  - status/sel4.html
 ---

-# seL4 project status
+# seL4 Project Status

 The seL4 project contains a lot of different features and components that work across different hardware platforms and configurations.
 This page tries to give an overview